cubefs/cubefs/docs/source/user-guide/metanode.rst

 Metanode is the manager of meta partitions and replicated by MultiRaft.
 Each metanode manages various of partitions.
 Each partition covers an inode range, and maintains two in-memory btrees: inode btree and dentry btree.

+At lease 3 meta nodes are required in respect to high availability.

 .. csv-table:: Properties
    :header: "Key", "Type", "Description", "Mandatory"